 - The hypothalamus then releases CRH, which stimulates the pituitary.

 - The pituitary release ACTH to stimulate the adrenal glands.

 - The adrenal glands release adrenalin and cortisol.

-During this process, other neurotransmitters like dopamine, GABA, and serotonin are overstimulated as well because they are called upon over and over to modulate the excess stress, which eventually leads to depletion.
-Neurotransmitters are what govern our moods, thoughts, feelings, behavior, memory and cognitive function, so if they become depleted then many psychological symptoms develop.
+During this process, other neurotransmitters like dopamine, GABA, endorphins, and serotonin are called upon over and over to modulate the excess stress, which eventually leads to depletion.
+Neurotransmitters are what govern our moods, thoughts, feelings, behavior, memory, and cognitive function, so if they become depleted then many psychological symptoms develop.
 Additionally, neurotransmitters are needed to modulate the autonomic nervous system and restore the body to the parasympathetic state, so if they are not available in sufficient numbers, then the sympathetic nervous system runs rampant.
 It is exceptionally important to replenish GABA levels and prevent histamine excess. as both of these fuel sympathetic dominance.

 According to Dr. Charles Gant, when the demands for cortisol are extremely high, a phenomenon called cortisol steal occurs.
 All the precursors needed for the hormones in the body like aldosterone, estrogen, progesterone, testosterone, and DHEA will be used up to create cortisol and thus these hormones will become deficient and create additional burdens on the body and lead to more degeneration in health.
 For example, aldosterone is important for regulating blood pressure and the sodium-potassium ratio in the body.

 It is the combination of these negative effects of excessive sympathetic nervous system activity that lead to dysautonomia.
 At this point, there is a domino effect on other organs and systems in the body, the entire nervous system, immune system, endocrine system, hormonal system, cardiovascular system, digestive system, etc. become affected and degradation in many areas of health may occur.